brandon-ide/StatMax-Frontend/README.md

 Built with a modern MERN + TypeScript architecture, StatMax focuses on speed, simplicity, and meaningful insights.

+🏀 AI Coach Max — Your Personal Basketball Development Assistant

+StatMax includes AI Coach Max, an intelligent training assistant designed to help players understand their performance, improve their game, and stay motivated.

+🔥 What Coach Max Does

+Coach Max analyzes a player’s real basketball session data—including totals, trends, and recent performances—and uses that information to provide:

+Personalized coaching tips

+Motivational messages based on your actual stats

+Actionable feedback tailored to your strengths and weaknesses

+Performance insights across points, rebounds, assists, steals, and blocks

+Session-specific breakdowns that help you track progress over time

+💡 How It Works

+When a user sends Coach Max a message, StatMax:

+Gathers the player’s full historical and recent session data

+Builds a structured prompt for the AI

+Sends it to Max (powered by OpenAI’s API)

+Returns a short, specific, performance-driven response

+Displays the full chat exchange in a clean interface

+🤝 What Makes Coach Max Special

+He never gives generic advice — everything is based on your stats

+He stays strictly focused on basketball development

+He avoids unrealistic claims, unsafe advice, or medical guidance

+He keeps feedback short, positive, and immediately useful

+✨ Example Use Cases

+“How can I improve my rebounding based on my last few sessions?”

+“What should I focus on next time?”

+“Where am I improving the most right now?”

+Coach Max turns your raw stats into meaningful guidance — making StatMax not just a tracker, but a real training partner.

 🚀 Features
 📊 Create & Track Sessions